 The initial chapters put the above changes into context – they recount the pressures, and sometimes cynicism, facing those, like Leslie Smith, who challenged the almost ‘discriminatory’ labelling and negative effects that much of ‘the system’ had for the majority of young people.
 His account shows something of the passion that must have driven his aim of ‘ revitalising’ the school along the lines of a ‘Community College’ and, most importantly, that it should become a place where the ongoing development of a young person’s potential was paramount – rather than what he appears to have perceived as an untimely and unhelpful ‘one off’ judgement of this at 11!

 Fortunately there were plenty of other educationalists around him who enabled him to make the journey he envisaged – alongside, of course, the teachers, young people and their parents, who wanted to accompany him!

-The following extracts show a selection of full pages from the document, with the more relevant parts highlighted within a blue box.
-Some extracts have also had photographs added to remind readers of the members of staff mentioned.
+This initial set of extracts/pages are as follows and have the more relevant sections highlighted within a blue box.
+Some pages have also had photographs added to remind readers of the members of staff mentioned.